English Silver before the Civil War

 Published by 160 pp. ISBN: 978-1-898565-15-4

-An introduction to English silver from a little before the Tudor age (1485‑1603) to the threshold of the Civil War (1642–51), through one mans exquisite collection.
+An introduction to English silver, both domestic and ecclesiastical, from a little before the Tudor age (1485–1603) to the threshold of the Civil War (1642–51), through one mans exquisite collection.

 A remarkable private collection formed over the last thirty years is the focus of this richly illustrated book and provides the reader with a